UMAprotocol/protocol/README.md

 yarn lint
 ```

+### Packages 📦

+Because this repo is a monorepo, it conatains many different npm packages.
+More will be discussed about these packages in the
+following sections.
+However, the basic structure is that each pacakge is listed in the `packages/` directory.
+Each package has
+its own scripts and dependencies and operates (mostly) independently from the others.

 ### Adding dependencies 👩‍👦

-All runtime/production dependencies should be added to the subpackage that needs them.
+All runtime/production dependencies should be added to the package that needs them.
 Development dependencies
-should also generally be installed in subpackages unless they are needed by code that exists outside of any subpackage.
+should also generally be installed in packages unless they are needed by code that exists outside of any package.

-For more details on subpackages and the monorepo, please see the next section.
+For more details on packages and the monorepo, please see the next section.

-To add a dependency to a subpackage:
+To add a dependency to a package:

 ```
-yarn workspace <subpackage_name> add <dependency_name>
+yarn workspace <package_name> add <dependency_name>
 ```

 Note: development dependencies are those that are not required by the code that's published to the npm registry.
 If you're not
 sure whether a dependency should be dev or not, just ask!
-To install a dev dependency in a subpackage:
+To install a dev dependency in a package:

 ```
-yarn workspace <subpackage_name> add <dependency_name> --dev
+yarn workspace <package_name> add <dependency_name> --dev
 ```

 To install a dev dependency at root: